 All ARK chews (such as the Grabber, Y-Chew, Brick Stick, Krypto-Bite, and other chewelry) are made in the USA, medical grade, and designed to provide proprioceptive input to the lips, tongue, cheeks, and jaw during chewing.
 Very importantly, we have many shape options with long extensions to reach all the way to the back molar area where chewing is typically needed the most for input to the jaw.

-They're also available in various textured versions for additional sensory stimulation, which is particularly great for sensory seekers.
+They're also available in various textured versions for additional sensory stimulation, which is particularly great for sensory seekers that enjoy biting and chewing on fingers.
 And they come in 3 color-coded toughness levels for mild to moderate to avid chewing needs.

 Each time your child reaches for an inappropriate item to chew on, replace it with an ARK chew.
 Be consistent and patient.
 It also helps to get everyone involved in the redirecting (babysitters, siblings, grandparents, etc.) for the best results, at least until it “sticks."